stanfordnlp/CoreNLP/_pages/ner.md

 recognizers and then combine their results but it can run just a single annotator or only rule-based quantity NER.

-For English, by default this annotator recognizes named (PERSON, LOCATION, ORGANIZATION, MISC), numerical (MONEY, NUMBER, ORDINAL, PERCENT), and temporal (DATE, TIME, DURATION, SET) entities (12 classes).
-The supplied [RegexNER](regexner.html) pattern files add support for the fine-grained and additional entity classes:
-EMAIL, URL, CITY, STATE\_OR\PROVINCE, COUNTRY, NATIONALITY, RELIGION, (job) TITLE, IDEOLOGY, CRIMINAL\_CHARGE, CAUSE\_OF\_DEATH (11 classes) for a total of 23 classes.
+For English, by default, this annotator recognizes named (PERSON, LOCATION, ORGANIZATION, MISC), numerical (MONEY, NUMBER, ORDINAL, PERCENT), and temporal (DATE, TIME, DURATION, SET) entities (12 classes).
+Adding the `regexner` annotator and using the supplied [RegexNER](regexner.html) pattern files adds support for the fine-grained and additional entity classes EMAIL, URL, CITY, STATE\_OR\_PROVINCE, COUNTRY, NATIONALITY, RELIGION, (job) TITLE, IDEOLOGY, CRIMINAL\_CHARGE, CAUSE\_OF\_DEATH (11 classes) for a total of 23 classes.
 Named entities are recognized using a combination of three CRF sequence taggers trained on various corpora, including CoNLL, ACE,